marcusbotacin/BranchMonitoringProject/README.md

 ```

-In order
-to run the solution on other systems, you need to dump the target DLL and generate
+To run the solution on other systems, you need to dump the target DLL and generate
 the header file.
 This process is eased by the *DumpDLL* tool, which parses DLL
 dumps and produces the correct, ordered outputs, as shown below: